top of page

 Tamara moved to Boulder from NYC in the early ‘90s and has been an active figure on the Colorado classical music scene ever since.
 Her many concerto appearances with regional orchestras received high praise, and she has served as pianist with Central City Opera, the Colorado Symphony & Chorus, St. Martin’s Chamber Choir, Colorado Children’s Chorale, Colorado Chamber Players, Colorado Opera Troupe, Pro Musica, among others.

-Upcoming concerts during Spring 2024 include performances with the Front Range Chamber Players, on Grand Junction’s First Presbyterian Church chamber music series, and various house-concerts with members of the Colorado Symphony.
-She has a thriving private teaching studio in east Boulder and hosts regular chamber music readings with both amateurs and professionals.
+Concerts during Spring 2024 included performances with the Front Range Chamber Players and various house-concerts with members of the Colorado Symphony.
+Fall 2024 includes new and familiar ventures, including inaugural events with the Colorado Plateau Chamber Music Society at Grand Junction’s First Presbyterian Church music series, and Denver recitals at Hope United and Littleton United Churches.
+Tamara has a thriving private teaching studio in east Boulder and hosts regular chamber music readings with both amateurs and professionals.

-Tamara has recently been turning her attention to animal rescue, tending to her nine chickens and senior dog.
+Tamara has recently been turning her attention to animal rescue, tending to her beloved chickens and dogs!

 tg2.png